verisense-network/docs/src/developer_guides/basic.md

 AVS on Verisense has 2 types of endpoint to access:
 - `get`: for read only.
 Modifying data or initiating external HTTP requests will cause panic.
-- `post`: allow modifying the AVS state, initiating external HTTP requests and setting timmers.
+- `post`: allow modifying the AVS state, initiating external HTTP requests and setting timers.

 Both require that the parameters and returning type of the function to impl `Encode + Decode`.